 Roman’s natural aptitude for sniping led him to choose this specialty.
 He raised money to buy his equipment and sniper weapon, which he called “Witch,” after completing rigorous training.

 “It turned out that this job is perfect for me, and I learned it quickly.
 I am a photographer and understand optics.
-I remember and can understand bullet flight paths and ballistics.
+I remember physics and can understand bullet flight paths and ballistics.
 There are many nuances that you need to learn.
 But with motivation and skills you can master any subject.”

 He said that snipering is an intellectual job that requires precise calculations.
 A sniper should be able observe, create firing maps and identify enemy positions.
 Snipers have a mix of a commander and infantryman.
 They are also at great risk.
 In many cases, the enemy would cover an entire area in Grad rockets to try and take out a single sniper.